jaejun-lee/Like_for_Like_Sale_Analysis/README.md

 # XGBoost approch with grid search of model(tree, linear) and parameters to fit better in dataset.
- could extract feature importance but hard to iterpret.
-R2, RMSE all improve.

 ## Parameter selected after Grid Search
 clf = XGBRegressor(